Skip to content

 What utilities are included in the Ultralytics package to enhance machine learning workflows?

-The Ultralytics package includes a variety of utilities designed to streamline and optimize machine learning workflows.
+The Ultralytics package includes utilities designed to streamline and optimize machine learning workflows.
 Key utilities include auto-annotation for labeling datasets, converting COCO to YOLO format with convert_coco, compressing images, and dataset auto-splitting.
-These tools aim to reduce manual effort, ensure consistency, and enhance data processing efficiency.
+These tools reduce manual effort, ensure consistency, and enhance data processing efficiency.

 How can I use Ultralytics to auto-label my dataset?